susikohmelo/DOROS/source_files/kernel/heap/README.md

 # Heap allocation documentation ( kmalloc / kfree )

-Very simplistic implementation of malloc like heap allocation.<br>
+Extremely minimal implementation of malloc like heap allocation.<br>
 Instead of using arenas, this has one bitmap that represents the entire heap.

 The bitmap itself is located right before the heap.